Shane-Cotta/Code-Samples/CSV/README.md

-RUNTIME Requirements as tested in sandbox/development:
+RUNTIME Requirements as tested in sandbox/development: \
-Mac OS, Powershell 7.1+, testing on a windows or linux has not been performed.
+Mac OS, Powershell v7.1+ \
+Enviornments not tested: \
+Windows\linux Powershell < v7.1.\

 Supported arguments (all are required in the order listed):
 1. source file name to be read (ex. users.csv)